Cartagena, Colombia: Downtown

 The Downtown area of Cartagena has varied architecture, mainly a colonial style, but republican and Italian style buildings, such as the cathedral's bell tower, can be seen.

 The main entrance to downtown is the Puerta del Reloj (Clock Gate), which exits onto the Plaza de los Coches (Square of the Carriages).
 A few steps farther is the Plaza de la Aduana (Customs Square), next to the mayor's office.
 Nearby is San Pedro Claver Square and the church also named for Saint Peter Claver, where the body of the Jesuit saint ('Saint of the African slaves') is kept in a casket, as well as the Museum of Modern Art.

 Nearby is the Plaza de Bolívar (Bolívar's Square) and the Palace of Inquisition.
 Plaza de Bolívar (formerly known as Plaza de La Inquisicion) is essentially a small park with a statue of Simón Bolívar in the center.
 This plaza is surrounded by balconied colonial buildings.
 Shaded outdoor cafes line the street.

 The Office of Historical Archives devoted to Cartagena's history is not far away.
 Next to the archives is the Government Palace, the office building of the Governor of the Department of Bolivar.
 Across from the palace is the Cathedral of Cartagena, which dates back to the 16th century.

 Another religious building of significance is the Iglesia de Santo Domingo in front of Plaza Santo Domingo (Santo Domingo Square).
 In the square is the sculpture Mujer Reclinada ("Reclining Woman"), a gift from the notable Colombian artist Fernando Botero.
 Nearby is the Tcherassi Hotel, a 250-year-old colonial mansion renovated by designer Silvia Tcherassi.

 In the city is the Augustinian Fathers Convent and the University of Cartagena.
 This university is a center of higher education opened to the public in the late 19th century.
 The Claustro de Santa Teresa (Saint Theresa Cloister), which has been remodeled and has become a hotel operated by Charleston Hotels.
 It has its own square, protected by the San Francisco Bastion.

 A 20-minute walk from downtown is the Castillo de San Felipe de Barajas, located in el Pie de la Popa (another neighborhood), one of the greatest fortresses built by the Spaniards in their colonies.
 The tunnels were all constructed in such a way as to make it possible to hear footsteps of an approaching enemy.
 Some of the tunnels are open for viewing today.

+Cartagena's walled Old City is known in part for its lush plazas, and sherbet-hued Spanish colonial buildings.